First, can you tell us about how you found your way to HMS a couple of years ago?

 When Nikhil graduated he left Penn Cares for Kids in very capable hands.
 The group currently volunteers at HMS twice a week in the evenings.
-If you are a Penn student who is interested in getting involved, please contact Nicole Paul at email@example.com.
+If you are a Penn student who is interested in getting involved, please send an email to firstname.lastname@example.org.

 For more information on Penn Cares for Kids, please visit their Facebook page: https://www.facebook.com/PennCaresforKids